 Okay, this clay looks amazing!
 I already have a ton of craft ideas with it, I just have to find that jar of sand somewhere in the house…

 This homemade clay is created by Anna, the owner of the site The Imagination Tree (check out her blog for the full recipe).
-It’s like flour and salt dough with a twist, and it looks like stone or granite.
+It’s like flour and salt dough with a twist, looking like stone or granite.

-This DIY clay would be perfect to make decorative stones or faux pebble tea light holders like this one.
-I would also make a vase by covering a glass bottle or vase with clay.
+This DIY clay would be perfect for making decorative stones or faux pebble tea light holders like this one.
+Cover a bottle or jar to make a fantastic vase or a pencil holder.

 7. Flour and Glue Clay

-To learn how to make air dry clay with flour and glue follow this recipe made by the owner of the site Clay it Now.
-For the instructions and exact measurements visit the blog (Hint: you can find a ton of fun clay craft tutorials too!).
+This simple air dry clay recipe by Clay it Now looks promising similar to lightweight modeling clay.
+For the instructions and exact measurements, visit the blog (Hint: you can find a ton of fun clay craft tutorials, too!).

-I haven’t tried this clay recipe (YET!), but I like the consistency, it’s stretchy and smooth, easily moldable, it doesn’t look sticky at all.
+I haven’t tried this clay recipe (YET!), but I like the consistency, it’s stretchy and smooth, easily moldable, and it doesn’t look sticky.
 I will give it a try soon!